-$^{^{13}}$ But equation (7) has some further problems of its own.
-It has operator ordering ambiguities, functional derivatives of the metric acting at a singular point, no suitable inner product on the respective Hilbert space with respectable invariance properties, etc. One could also attempt to interpret (7) as a Klein-Gordon equation with mass term proportional to the spatial Ricci scalar, but unlike Klein-Gordon, it is already supposed to be a quantized equation.
-Furthermore, the problem in defining suitable inner products are an obstacle in separating out a positive and negative spectrum of the Klein-Gordon operator.
+8 For the expert readers, I should note that a derivation of (6) exists from the path integral formalism [25].
+But that derivation already assumes that the Hamiltonian symmetries act on all the variables in the path integral, and thus it does not resolve the problem Wald and Lee pointed to.
+Even ignoring all of these issues, equation (6) has some further problems of its own.
+It has operator ordering ambiguities, functional derivatives of the metric acting at a singular point, no suitable inner product on the respective Hilbert space with respectable invariance properties, etc. One could also attempt to interpret (6) as a Klein-Gordon equation with mass term proportional to the spatial Ricci scalar, but unlike Klein-Gordon, it is already supposed to be a quantized equation.
+Furthermore, the problem in defining suitable inner products are an obstacle in separating out a positive and negative spectrum of the Klein-Gordon operator [22].